GenesisFR/DS2TroubleshootingGuide/README.md

 Note: disable third-party overlays and frame limiters if your game crashes at launch or slows down when moving the mouse.

-== Play online ==
+## Play online

 If you want to play online, there are 2 solutions that I can confirm are working: GameRanger and ZeroTier.
 Other virtual LAN softwares may work, but I haven't tried them (I never got Hamachi to let you see games though).

-GameRanger is fairly easy to set up, just check the "Add the game on GameRanger" section and the rest will be pretty self-explanatory (you may need to port-forward UDP 16000).
+GameRanger is fairly easy to set up, just check [Add the game on GameRanger](#add-the-game-on-gameranger) and the rest will be pretty self-explanatory (you may need to port-forward UDP 16000).
 However, since the game is not run from Steam but from GameRanger, your hours won't be tracked.
 You also won't be able to use Elys DS2 Succubus Manager as GameRanger runs the original executable.

 That's where ZeroTier comes into play.
 It's harder to set up but seems to work better and will allow you to use Elys DS2 Succubus Manager.
 Please follow the steps below to configure it.